 $ ruby -e "puts $:"

 BTW the duplicated paths caused ActiveSupport test suite errors as far as I remember .
 Not sure if it was already changed there.

-#3 Updated by Vit Ondruch about 2 years ago
+#3 Updated by Vit Ondruch over 2 years ago

 - Status changed from Rejected to Open

 - Assignee set to Nobuyoshi Nakada

 Could you please explain?
 Why r39171 instead of applying my patch?
 Why there should be version in the path?
 Actually it is not Ruby version but Ruby ABI version, so it will not help you to install Ruby 1.9.1, 1.9.2 and 1.9.3 side by side, since all of them have the same ABI.
 In Fedora, we are pretty happy without the version for one year already.